lj020326/ansible-mac-setup/README.md

-# MacOS Monterrey Setup using Ansible
+# macOS Monterey Setup using Ansible

-This is my personal Ansible configuration for setting up a DevOps Mac setup from scratch.
+This is my personal macOS config/setup using Ansible and will be updating it as I go along.
+(Currently compatible for macOS Monterey)

 ## How to install & Pre-reqs

 I created a simple shell script in `scripts/prepare.sh` which will perform the initial steps of automating.
 This also installs pre-requisites like Ansible.

 Once pre-requisites are complete - you may install using ```scripts/apply.sh```.
-This runs ```ansible-playbook -i "localhost," -c local ansible_mac.yml --ask-become-pass``` in the background installing all the tools with Ansible.
+This runs ```ansible-playbook -i hosts -c local ansible_mac.yml --ask-become-pass``` in the background installing all the tools with Ansible.

 ## What am I installing